Service is at the heart of who we are as a Christian community.

 Altar Serving is a rewarding way for our youth to contribute at Mass.
-This ministry is open to those aged 12 and up, who have been baptized and received the sacrament of Holy Communion.
-Training is provided prior to serving, at which point servers will be scheduled on a rotating basis.
+This ministry is open to those 5th grade through college, who have been baptized and received the sacrament of Holy Communion.
+Training is required prior to serving, at which point servers will be scheduled on a rotating basis.

 Art and Environment